Skip to content

 OptionUse it whenReal signalwebvise position

-Vault setupThe job fails because context is scattered across calls, docs, notes, proposals, and client historywebvise's internal vault holds 333 wiki pages plus 193 raw source notes as of 2026-05-21This is the first build for many service businesses
+Vault setupThe job fails because context is scattered across calls, docs, notes, proposals, and client historyThe job fails when context is scattered across calls, docs, notes, proposals, and client historyThis is the first build for many service businesses

 This table is deliberately narrow.
 It protects the budget.
 Most small teams should spend one week with packaged AI, one week shaping a vault, and only then decide whether an outside consultant has a job worth doing.

-A vault is not a fancy knowledge graph.
-It is the place where the business puts the facts an AI assistant must not guess: who the client is, what was promised, what the service includes, which decisions were killed, which claims are safe to make, and which actions require human approval.
+A vault is the place where the business puts the facts an AI assistant must not guess: who the client is, what was promised, what the service includes, which decisions were killed, which claims are safe to make, and which actions require human approval.

 A vault beats a strategy deck when context is the constraint

-On 2026-05-08, we collapsed five scattered webvise AI-service playbooks into one offer architecture page inside our own Obsidian vault.
+On 2026-05-08, I collapsed five scattered webvise AI-service playbooks into one offer architecture page inside my own Obsidian vault.
 The page did not write code or call an API.
 It did something more useful: it made the offer logic queryable for future agents and future sales work.

 That is the pattern most small businesses need before automation.
 The owner knows the work, the team knows fragments, and the AI tool sees only the last prompt.
 A vault gives the assistant durable context without forcing the business into a database project.